dperezz02/Efficient_Algs_for_LMDPs/README.md

-# MiniGrid Project
+# Efficient Algorithms for Linearly-solvable Markov Decision Processes

 ## Introduction

-This is the repository for the `minigrid` project.
+This is the repository for the `Efficient Algorithms for Linearly-solvable Markov Decision Processes` project.
 More details about the project will be added here.

 ## Requirements